Fedder type criteria for quasi-$F$-splitting I: Introduction

-Therefore, in order to generalize the original Fedder's criterion, we want to describe the structure of $\Hom_{W_n(S)}(F_*W_n(S),S)$ explicitly.
-However, it is really difficult to confirm that a given map is a $W_n(S)$-module homomorphism since the ring structure of $W_n(S)$ is complicated.
-In order to avoid such a problem, we consider the pushout $C_{S,n}$ of the diagram
+Since the ring structure of $W_n(S)$ is complicated, it is hard to confirm whether a given map is a $W_n(S)$-module homomorphism.
+For this reason, we take the pushout $Q_{S,n}$ of the diagram